ezpaarse-project/getting-started-with-ezvis/README.md

 or [zip](https://github.com/madec-project/getting-started-with-visir/archive/master.zip),
 or [tar.gz](https://github.com/madec-project/getting-started-with-visir/archive/master.tar.gz) and unzip it.

+## Visit one example

-Then go in the repository:
+Then go into the repository from the Command Prompt:

 ```sh
 $ cd getting-started-with-visir
 ```

-## Visit one example

-Launch visir's web server:
+Then launch visir's web server:

 ```sh
 $ visir films